u2633/go-algorithm/README.md

 # go-algorithm

-My golang pratice by implementation of some algorithms
+My golang practice by implementation of some algorithms